-A pushbutton to savely remove the USB stick is located next to the USB stick.
+A pushbutton to safely remove the USB stick is located next to the USB stick.

-The logger is recognized by the PC software of the LID650/LID665.
+The logger is recognised by the PC software of the LID650/LID665.
 Date and time are set via this software.
 Each day the logger creates automatically a file (CSV format).

 Also there are 2 inputs available.
 One analogue for monitoring for example the battery voltage.
 Second input is a digital input that can be programmed to meet special customer requirements.

 All applications that require to store a large amount of data.